deta/cloud-docs/docs/drive/HTTP.md

 `POST /uploads/{upload_id}/parts?name={name}&part={part}`

 :::note
-Each chunk must be at least 5 Mb and at most 10 Mb.
-The final chunk can be less than 5 Mb.
+Each chunk must be at least 5 MB and at most 10 MB.
+The final chunk can be less than 5 MB.
 :::

 <Tabs